Adrenal Gland Tumor Prevention and Screening

 Not everyone with these syndromes develops adrenal disease.
 However, if you or anyone in your family has one of these syndromes, your doctor may recommend genetic screening.

 Adrenal Gland Tumor Prevention

 There are no known lifestyle changes to lower the risk of developing adrenal disease.

 Research shows that many cancers can be prevented if people applied everything known about cancer prevention to their lives.
-Visit the Prevention section of our website to find steps you can take to avoid cancer.
+Visit the Prevention section of our website to find out steps you can take to avoid cancer.

 Why Choose MD Anderson?

 - Advanced treatment of adrenal gland tumors

 - High level of experience with complex adrenal diseases

 - Team approach includes highly trained, specialized endocrinologists, surgeons and experts

 - Leading-edge adrenal disease treatments include laparoscopic surgery, targeted therapies, nuclear medicine agents

 - Clinical trials of new treatments for some adrenal diseases